VelasquezTracy25/terminal-hacker-game/README.md

 ![gif displaying a successful round of the game](/src/main/resources/static/img/novice.gif)

-If a player uses all of their attempts before guessing the correct word, they are permanently locked out of the terminal anc have to try again.
+If a player uses all of their attempts before guessing the correct word, they are permanently locked out of the terminal and have to try again.

 ![gif displaying losing the game](/src/main/resources/static/img/master.gif)